-What's the story?
+What's the Story?

 When his son Jason (Rafi Gavron), a high school senior, is arrested in a major narcotics bust, construction executive John Matthews (Dwayne Johnson) is introduced to the brutal world of mandatory sentencing laws.
 Though Jason is just a naive player in this world, the feds, led by the prosecutor (Susan Sarandon), expect him to SNITCH, to give up someone up the chain as part of a plea deal.
 But Jason won't talk on principle -- and he doesn't know anyone else besides the one friend who snitched on him to begin with, anyway.
 So instead, Matthews decides to offer himself up as a bargaining chip to limit Jason's sentence.
 He'll go undercover and become the bait to lure the proverbial bigger fish, a drug dealer (Michael K. Williams) who's running the local trade.
 Matthews' new employee (Jon Bernthal) is his entrée to this netherworld, but the transaction grows much more complicated and dangerous when a Mexican drug lord known as El Topo (Benjamin Bratt) takes over the transaction.

-Snitch has an uphill struggle from the get-go.
+This moie has an uphill struggle from the get-go.
 Though its subject matter reeks of gravitas, it doesn't have the chops of a rich, complicated film like Traffic (despite a cast that includes the underused Sarandon and the top-rate Bratt), nor does it have the taut pacing of the Bourne movies.
-But for an action thriller with a message (that drug-sentencing laws for first-time offenders are massively unfair), it moves at a good clip and lets the plot, based on a true story, unspool in a straightforward, if pedestrian, manner.
+But for an action thriller with a message (that drug-sentencing laws for first-time offenders are massively unfair), Snitch moves at a good clip and lets the plot, based on a true story, unspool in a straightforward, if pedestrian, manner.

 So, yes, it's entertaining.
 Johnson doesn't exhibit much range, but it suffices.
 He's convincing as a father focused on getting the job done -- negotiating his son's release from jail -- no matter the cost.
 The back story has just enough layering that we care a bit for the characters, and maybe even the social issues the film tries to illuminate.
 Snitch is no trailblazer, though not every movie has to be.
 It's really more of a two-and-a-half-star film than a three, but we'll give it the extra half star, anyway, for the eye-opening, fast-moving story.